The Mouth-Body Connection

 Osteoporosis is a condition common in older patients, and particularly women, that is characterized by the thinning of bone tissue and loss of bone density over time.
 Osteoporosis occurs when the body fails to form enough new bone, or when the body absorbs too much old bone.
 The leading cause of osteoporosis is a drop in estrogen in menopausal women, or a drop in testosterone among men.
 Sufferers of osteoporosis must take extra care in daily activities, as they are at increased risk for bone fractures.

 Because periodontal disease can also lead to bone loss, the two diseases have been studied for possible connections.
 Research found that women with periodontal bacteria in their mouths were more likely to have bone loss in the oral cavity and jaw, which can lead to tooth loss.
 Studies conducted over a period of 10 years also discovered that osteoporosis patients could significantly reduce tooth loss by controlling periodontal disease.
 Further, it was found that post-menopausal women who suffer from osteoporosis are 86% more likely to also develop periodontal disease.

 One of the reasons for the connection between osteoporosis and periodontal disease is an estrogen deficiency.
 Estrogen deficiency speeds up the progression of both oral bone loss and other bone loss.
 It also accelerates the rate of loss of fibers and tissues which keep the teeth stable.
 Tooth loss occurs when these fibers are destroyed.

-Low mineral bone density is just one of several causes of osteoporosis.
-The inflammation from periodontal disease can further weaken bones which are already more prone to break down.
-This is why periodontitis can be particularly detrimental and progressive to patients with osteoporosis.
+Low mineral bone density is one of the several causes of osteoporosis.
+The inflammation from periodontal disease weakens bones more prone to break down.
+This is why periodontitis can be particularly detrimental and progressive in patients with osteoporosis.

 If you are diagnosed with osteoporosis, it is extremely important to take preventative measures against periodontal disease to protect your teeth and oral bones.